rcrews/docs-website/runtime/7.0.0/concepts-storage.md

     description: >-
       Provides an overview of Apache HDFS, its benefits, and the key components.

+  - title: Apache Kudu Overview
+    url: kudu-overview/index.html
+    description: >-
+      Introduces Apache Kudu, with information on using Apache Impala with Kudu, Kudu concepts, architecture, and usage limitations.

+  - title: Apache Kudu Design
+    url: kudu-design/index.html
+    description: >-
+      Outlines effective schema design philosophies for Apache Kudu, and how they differ from approaches used for traditional relational database schemas.
 ---
 Cloudera Runtime provides different types of storage components that you can use depending on your data requirements.
 Apache HBase is a NoSQL